There is no update for Chromecast Ultra or Chromecast Audio this year. Update: Google discontinued Chromecast Audio in early 2019.

 5. Multiroom group playback support

-Google announced multiroom playback support will be available for Chromecast 2018 later this year (2018).
+Google announced multiroom playback support would be available for Chromecast 2018 later this year (2018).

 Very likely, all old Chromecast devices (1st and 2nd gen Chromecast, and Chromecast Ultra) will get this feature as well.